 All references to driver actions are taken out of the Regulation and written in a way that it allows for vehicles with and without a driver into the scope of the Regulation.

 Driver messages and warnings are edited in way that it would be suitable for vehicles with and without a driver.

+Square brackets removed and some editorial corrections and improvements have been made.